Prompting AI Art: An Investigation into the Creative Skill of Prompt Engineering: Discussion

 \subsubsection{Prompt engineering as personal signature or curation skill}

 In the future, our human senses could become better at distinguishing hand-crafted art from AI-generated digital art.
 AI artist Mario Klingemann speculated that with the influx of AI-generated images, this skill would help us notice subtle nuances, details, and imperfections in AI-generated art, which could become more important in determining the aesthetic quality of an art piece.\footnote{https://twitter.com/quasimondo/status/1512769106717593610} In this scenario, anyone could write prompts for generative systems with good results, but only a few would become masters of prompt engineering.
 The practice of prompt engineering would remain a necessary skill for applying finishing touches and optimizing generative results, as well as imbuing an artwork with a personal style to distinguish it from bland ``off-the-shelf'' generations.
-Alternatively, prompt engineering could evolve into a curation skill~--- a personal practice in which everyone has their own curated sets of textual and visual input prompts used to fine-tune generative models for different purposes.
-Current systems that cater towards this future are Dreambooth \cite{dreambooth} and the method of textual inversion \cite{textualinversion}.
+Alternatively or in parallel, prompt engineering could evolve into a curation skill~--- a personal practice in which everyone has their own curated sets of textual and visual inputs used to fine-tune generative models for different purposes.
+In this scenario, the machine would personalize and adapt to humans, rather than the other way around.
+As a result, the generative machine would potentially develop a perfect understanding of user intent.
+Current approaches that cater towards this future are Low-Rank Adaptation (LoRA) \citep{hu2022lora}, Dreambooth \citep{dreambooth} and textual inversion \citep{textualinversion}.

-In the following, we formulate recommendations for involving paid crowd workers in research on text-to-image systems.